Generated at: 2026-07-01 04:12:53

 Masuda

 Data is essential for DX.
-Some may be struggling to gain management's understanding during discussions regarding the cost-effectiveness of implementation.
-In this era where data is of paramount importance, it is necessary to view these costs as essential expenses and upfront investments from the perspective of protecting the company's valuable assets.
-More importantly, it is crucial to promote DX and generate results using the data you have organized.
-We are also still in the early stages.
+Some may be struggling to gain management approval due to debates over initial ROI.
+In an era where data is so critical, it is necessary to view it as a necessary expense and a strategic investment from the perspective of protecting the company's valuable assets.
+More importantly, it is vital to use the organized data to promote DX and generate results.
+We are still in the early stages ourselves.
 Let's work hard together.

 *Our service and feature names are current as of the time of the interview.